Projects per year

 Abstract

-This paper uses volcanic eruptions on Montserrat and St. Vincent to explore the role that British colonial rule in the past and near past (1800–2000) has played in response to and recovery from hazardous events, and in turn, the influence that the nature of the hazards has on these responses.
-We show that systemic vulnerabilities to natural hazards have been created by inadequate aid responses and longer-term chronic problems and demonstrate that hazard impacts are compounded by these vulnerabilities.
+This paper uses volcanic eruptions on the Caribbean islands of Montserrat and Saint Vincent to explore the role that British colonial rule in the past and near past (1800–2000) has played in response to and recovery from hazardous events, and in turn, the influence that the nature of the hazards has on these responses.
+It shows that systemic vulnerabilities to natural hazards have been created by inadequate aid responses and longer-term chronic problems and demonstrates that hazard impacts are compounded by them.
 Vulnerabilities could be reduced by analysing integrated hazard impacts to generate mitigative measures across hazards and identify actions that more closely match timescales of political decision-making.
-Integrating local knowledge and experience into risk analysis will identify the most effective use of aid resource, ahead of emergencies.
-Finally, coupling aid for long term development with emergency response would improve outcomes and adaptation to longer term vulnerabilities in immediate rebuilding and short-term recovery.
+Incorporating local knowledge and experience into risk analysis will enable the most effective use of aid resources, ahead of emergencies.
+Finally, coupling aid for long-term development with emergency response would improve outcomes and adaptation to longer-term vulnerabilities in immediate rebuilding and short-term recovery.

 Original language | English |